 The Our Story page is prime real estate for brand awareness.
 There is more space and more flexibility that those little slices of space that you have on social media.

-Use your name, URL, and logo to reenforce your brand
+Use your logo, brand name, and URL to strengthen your brand identity

-You can reenforce brand awareness every time someone mentions your brand, punches in your URL, or see your logo.
+You can reinforce brand awareness every time someone mentions your brand, punches in your URL, or see your logo.
 These are all part of your brand, so take advantage!